Beachman4/Game-Server-Check/readme.md

 TODO:
 Make the processes execute on start of script to stop using ps_node as I have to create an .exe to check the specific process name - MAYBE

+In the future make it also go through backups and clear the backups that are over a month old.